owenliu66/STM32_Template/README.md

 # How 2 Run
 Download Required stuff and add to PATH
 Generate the build stuff with `cmake --preset <target>`.
 With target in development being `Debug` typically.
-Debug using the provided Debug config
+Run and Debug Debug using the provided Debug config, Cortex Debug
+Cry as nothing works